 The Speed Control

-The OPM measurement is used instead of revolutions per minute (RPM) to distinguish the difference between orbits and center shaft revolutions.
-At 6,800 OPM, this machine is really moving!
+The OPM measurement is used instead of revolutions per minute (RPM).
+You see, this distinguishes the difference between orbits and center shaft revolutions.

 Remember: Safety First, Always!